tudelft3d/geovalidation.server/md/faq.md

 ### I don't see all the errors in my solid.

 It's normal: as shown in the figure below, a solid is validated *hierarchically*, ie first every surface (a polygon embedded in 3D) is validated in 2D, then every shell is validated, and finally the interactions between the shells are analysed.
 If at one stage there are errors then we don't continue the validation to avoid "cascading errors".
 So if you get the error "210 NON_PLANAR_SURFACE", then fix it re-run the validator.
-That does mean that you might have to upload your file and get it validated several times; if that becomes too tedious we strongly suggest you to download the [code](https://github.com/tudelft-gist/val3dity), compile it and run the app locally (it's open-source and free to use).
+That does mean that you might have to upload your file and get it validated several times; if that becomes too tedious we strongly suggest you to download the [code](https://github.com/tudelft-gist/val3dity), compile it and run val3dity locally (it's open-source and free to use).

 ![](/static/steps.png)